jb1361/raspsat/README.md

 - PyCharm Professional - This project uses PyCharm Professional for the remote interpreter along with deployment.
 - Two raspberry pi's model 3 and up.

+## Setup

+* Enable ssh on both pi's and both are able to be connected to via ssh.
+Hook up ethernet cable, connect to wifi, etc.
+* Go to `File -> Settings -> Build, Execution, Deployment -> Deployment`